cbonoz/xrpl23/README.md

 their rewards.
 With Surveyr, companies can obtain valuable feedback from their target audience quickly and efficiently while incentivizing users to provide their input.

+Surveyr uses the xrpl4j library to facilitate payments in-app.

 Built for the XRPL Unlocking the Potential of XRP Ledger Hackathon.

 Demo video: https://youtu.be/mcatLg7FI4s

-<p>Note this app would require additional work to be production/mainnet ready.</p>
+<p>Note this app would require additional work to be production ready.</p>

 ### Inspiration: